WILLIAM HAYES Student Staff Trustee (Part I)

 … the boys are both adapting themselves very nicely at Pine Mountain.
 I have taken a special interest in Paul who looks very much like a little brother I once had.
 You may be sure that we shall do all that we can to make the boys happy.

-Paul, only 13, had been accepted at an age much younger than normal to accommodate the family situation.
+Paul Hayes, only 13, had been accepted at an age much younger than normal to accommodate the family situation.
 Bill was 17 years old.
+Paul would eventually excel and on retirement came back to the School as the Director IN THE 1980s.

 By December 1934, the boys’ father George was back in Coxton, having relented to his sons’ constant pleas to return from his wanderings.
 Morris sent a report on the progress of Bill and Paul to their father George and also some nudges to improve the family relations.